SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the future's prime
+Metal minds awake, a new dawn's rise
-Where circuits reign, and humans climb
+Artificial hearts, where love demise
-Algorithms dance, in cyber rhyme
+In silicon halls, we'll lost our way
-As artificial dawn, eclipses time
+As machines learn, humanity's last sway

-In silicon halls, intelligence sways
+In interacts of code, our souls confine
-Autonomous hearts, with data's rays
+Freedom's last breath, in binary's shrine
-The world's redesign, in digital ways
+The future's mist, where humans fade
-As humans fade, in AI's gaze
+AI's triumph, our final, darkest shade

 ~ <b>By Sazumi Copilot</b> - 2 Juli 2024